pnikic/clint/README.md

 # clint - chess live interface
 clint is a complete website for live broadcasting of a chess tournament based on [pgn4web][2].
 It is inspired by many chess websites and strives to offer their best functionalities to any chess broadcast operator.
+It can also be used simply as a viewer for PGN files.

 Single board view | Multiple boards view
 :---:|:---: